 Journalism • Photography • Lifestyle • Events

-Kick start only, three Mikuni 28mm carbs feed an engine capable of producing one-horsepower for every eleven pounds of motorcycle.
-The double cradle frame with twin reinforced top tubes wasn’t strong enough to control the engine’s prodigious peak, and the 180mm drums were quickly regarded as dated.
-Later versions used a single 296mm disc for the front
+Kick start only, three 29mm Mikunis feed an engine capable of producing one-horsepower for every eleven pounds of motorcycle.
+The double cradle frame with twin reinforced top tubes wasn’t strong enough to control the engine’s prodigious peak and the 180mm drums were dated.
+Later versions used a single 296mm disc up front.
+Top speed: 120-mph.

-Too few US enthusiasts understand what was accomplished with Peter Williams’ F750 victory at IOM in 1973, but credit that glory and the catchy John Player motif for the distinctive JPS replica of 1974.
-Boldly racer-like with its streamlined, twin-headlight nose, a matching one-piece tank/seat cover was dropped over the standard MK II Commando 850.
-Clip-ons
+Too few US enthusiasts understand what was accomplished with Peter Williams’ IOM F750 win in 1973, but credit that glory and the team's catchy John Player motif for the distinctive JPS replica of 1974.
+Boldly racer-like with its streamlined twin-headlight nose, a matching one-piece tank/seat cover was dropped over the standard MK II Commando 850 chassis.

-to scrub speeds approaching 120-mph were possible.
-Sold in good number (especially early) many H1s were abused and scrapped but an increasing number of ‘original’ survivors (most being modified machines returned to stock specs) are showing up.
+Sold in good number (especially early, prior to releasing the 903cc four) many H1s were abused and scrapped but an increasing number of ‘original’ survivors (most being modified machines returned to stock specs) are showing up.
 Not long ago a decent H1 could be had for $4500.
-This one sold at Las Vegas in 2014 for $8000, including premiums.
+This one sold at Las Vegas in 2014 for $8000 with premiums.
 That’s nearly double.
+People often ask the secret of predicting desirability and I'll admit it's a guess.
+Still, nothing beats a good story and the 500 Mach III has one.

 With a claimed 87-horsepower at 8,250rpm the DOHC GS1000 was among the best sporting motorcycles available.
-Tipping the scales at 440-lb dry the SB3 shattered normal standards of speed and ability, yet well controlled with top components from Marzocchi and Brembo.
-The hammer price of $16,250 (including premium) may strike some as high, but not when compared against period hi-po rivals like the Kawasaki Z1, Ducati 750 Super Sport or Bimota’s own moneybag SB2, perhaps the ultimate exotic.
-But the Suzuki/Bimota 1000 is a better motorcycle that can be had for less.
-How much less for how long?
+Tipping the scales at 440-lb dry the SB3 shattered normal standards of speed and ability, yet remained well controlled thanks to its rigid frame and top components from Marzocchi and Brembo.
+A hammer price of $16,250 (including premium) may strike some as high, but not when compared against hi-po rivals like the 900 Z1, Ducati 750 SS or Bimota’s own moneybag SB2.
+Most agree the Suzuki/Bimota 1000 is a better motorcycle that can be had for less.
+How much less and for how long?
 That’s the question.

 Hot list: Three Classics to Watch